syedzainulabidin/TrexRunner/README.md

 ## Game Overview

 In **T-rex Runner**, the T-rex automatically runs forward, and the player must help it avoid obstacles by jumping or ducking.
-The game increases in difficulty as the T-rex continues running, with obstacles appearing more frequently and at higher speeds.

 ## Features